"The Monday Club and the Women Who Built It"

 Julia Morgan achieved many "firsts."
 She was one of the first female engineering students at the University of California, Berkeley, the first woman to pass the entrance exam in architecture for the École des Beaux-Arts, Paris (and the school’s first female graduate in architecture), and the first licensed female architect in California.

-Documentary to Screen at 2024 Cambria Scarecrow Festival!
+2024 Cambria Scarecrow Festival!

 Something to Crow About